16 April, 2019

 As early as in 2015, we created Uszanowanko Programowanko – a meetup for developers held every month in our city (Gliwice).
 Over time, it has become one of the biggest events of its kind in Poland.
 At the time of writing this article, it has been held 36 times, gathering a community of 2,000 people on meetup.com as well as over 150 attendees every meeting.
 The meetup is not only a way for us to give back to the community, but also for our developers to share and improve their knowledge.

 The recognition The Software House receives for organising a popular meetup goes a long way to position us as a company where developers play a central role.
-It draws the attention of many great candidates.
+It draws the attention of many great candidates and helps hire developers we want.

 2. Even more knowledge to share – webinars, workshops and conferences